TheAntiSnipe/go-vault/Go/setting up tests.md

 want := regexp.MustCompile(`\b` + name + `\b`)
 ```
 `regex.MustCompile()` is a function that allows us to hold a compiled regular expression.
 Having a name at any point in the string defines a successful run for us.
 So we store the precompiled expression in the variable want.
+The rest of the code is straightforward. `TestHelloEmpty()` is similarly trivial to understand.

+When running a test, we use `go test` for a testing output that tells us whether the test passed or failed, and a `go test -v` command for a more verbose testing output.

+Tags: #go, #testing, #regex